5and5/BO2-Remix/README.md

 - Pack-a-punch is always on
 - First robot always comes over tank station
 - Reduced soul boxes zombie requirement from 30 to 15
+- Replace the 115 packed weapon reward with a Raygun Mark 2

 ### Buildables